-During pentecost holidays in North-Rhine-Westfalia from March 22nd 2018 - March 25th 2018 no training classes are held.
+During summer holidays in North-Rhine-Westfalia from July 16th 2018 - August 28th 2018 no training classes are held.

 For over 30 years the club for traditional Kung Fu, Taijiquan, Lion Dance, Dragon Dance, Self-defence and Qigong in Siegen, Germany.